Pet Sitting Routine

 TREAT EVERY VISIT AS IF IT WAS THE LAST ONE – the client may come home early and unannounced.
-Leave the report card on your first visit and mark off your visits as you come each day.

 Here is where you make your best impression.
 Sweep with a broom or vacuum the eating area and again around the litter box.
 Clean placemats for food dishes thoroughly.
 Check the entire house (except for where the doors were shut) for cat barf, hairballs, dog poop, chewed plants, etc.